riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 }
 {% endhighlight %}

+OK, that's a bit of a code dump but it's all pretty straight-forward.

-Nothing too crazy going on here, in the event handler we're checking which header was clicked, i.e. `e.target.id === 'firstName`, and based on the clicked header we call into a function (`setSortFieldAndDirection`) we've created to set some Session variables that will keep track of the sort field and the sort direction.
-We've got some pretty simple logic that sets the sort field to the value passed in to the function.
+In the event handler we're checking which header was clicked, i.e. `e.target.id === 'firstName`, and based on that, pass in the appropriate sort column to the `setSortFieldAndDirection` function.

+In `setSortFieldAndDirection` we set some Session variables to keep track of the current sort field and sort direction.
+We've got some  simple logic that sets the sort field Session value to the value passed in to the function (defaulting to the `name_sort` column when the `sortDirection` is `null`... for instance on the initial page load).

 As far as sort direction, if we're sorting by a new column we default to ascending otherwise we toggle the sort direction via you guessed it `toggleSortDirection`.

-In order for this to work, we're going to need to update our subscription to take into account the new Session variables.
+In order for all this to work, we're going to need to update our subscription to take into account the new Session variables.

 #####/lib/router/customer-routes.js
 {% highlight JavaScript %}